Addiction, Dependence & Recovery

 Mental Health Worker

 "Everything was useful!
-Nice to have a trainer who works through massive own experience / research, not just generic training"
+Nice to have a trainer who works through amassing own experience / research, not just generic training"